-• The analyzer may be switched-on by pressing button 1.
+- The analyzer may be switched-on by pressing button (0).
 Green ON LED indicates that analyzer is switched on.
-Then, the analyzer performs a self-test and when an internal fault is detected, ERROR LED is lit and a long beep (3 seconds) is emitted - measurements are blocked.
+Then, the analyzer performs a self-test and when an internal fault is detected, ERROR LED is lit and a long beep (3 seconds) is emitted measurements are blocked.
 After the self-test, the meter begins to test if the connected mains configuration is the same as the configuration in analyzer's memory, and when an error is detected ERROR LED flashes every 0.5 seconds.
-When ERROR LED flashes the analyzer still operates as normal and measurements are possible.

-- When the meter is switched on and detects full memory, MEM LED is lit measurements are blocked, only read-out mode for current data remains active. - When the meter is switched on and fails to detect the micro-SD card or detects its damage, ERROR and MEM LEDs are lit and measurements are blocked.
+When ERROR LED flashes the analyzer still operates as normal and measurements are possible. - When the meter is switched on and detects full memory, MEM LED is lit measurements are blocked, only read-out mode for current data remains active. - When the meter is switched on and fails to detect the micro-SD card or detects its damage, ERROR and MEM LEDs are lit and measurements are blocked. - If the connection test was successful, after pressing (START) the meter enters the recording mode, as programmed in the PC. - To switch the analyzer OFF, keep button 1 pressed for 2 seconds, when no button or recording lock are active.